 The Bi-Flow Receiver is designed for use with heat pump systems, up to 5 tons, and with any typical refrigerants.
-The receiver provides a location for the storage of excess refrigerant during the heating cycle, minimizing head pressures.
+The receiver allows refrigerant a location to migrate to during the heating cycle, minimizing head pressures.
 During cooling mode, the receiver is empty, allowing the full refrigerant charge to be utilized for cooling.